 All our wheelchairs will be sanitised following use.

-The Gallery Square toilets will be open and managed on a household-in household-out basis.
+The Gallery Square toilets are open.
+Please follow social distancing advice when using the toilets.
 They will be cleaned regularly throughout the day.

 The Museum does not provide hoists or adult changing rooms.

-A lift gives access to all the exhibition areas.
+A lift gives access to all the exhibition areas, including down to the Gallery Square toilets

 See the plan your visit page for more information about the facilities at the Museum including the Shop and Café, lift access and wheelchair hire.